For entrepreneurs like us, there aren’t enough hours during the week to get everything we’d like to do completed.

-While there are benefits for working on weekends, it is not a habit that is sustainable over the long term, and if given the choice, most entrepreneurs would prefer to have time away from their work, especially on weekends.
+While there are benefits for working on weekends, it’s not a habit that’s sustainable over the long-term.
+If given the choice, most entrepreneurs would prefer to have time away from their work, especially on weekends.

 - Have a technology-free day.
 This well could be the hardest thing for an entrepreneur as we are so tempted to check our smart devices many times throughout the day.
 Technology-free day means no computer, no internet, no social media, no smart devices and no checking of emails.
 Being able to break out of the technology addiction we have, even for a day only, do can wonders for us over the week ahead.

 - Catch-up on your sleep.
 Most entrepreneurs are sleep deprived as we are so conditioned to work anywhere between 10-16 hours per day.
 Being able to get eight hours sleep during the week is a luxury that most of us cannot afford.
-Therefore it is really important to give our bodies the rest it needs over the weekend in order to prepare for the week ahead.
+Therefore, it’s important to give our bodies the rest it needs over the weekend to prepare for the week ahead.

 - Practice stillness and reflect.
-Building on previous points, we need to be able to just allow our minds to get quiet and practice being still.
-Anyone who does this consistently will agree that some of our best ideas come to us when we are reflecting and contemplating.
-This is why meditating consistently is one of the habits that most successful people have.
-Anywhere from 20-30 minutes at a time is a great starting point.
+Building on previous points, we need to just allow our minds to get quiet and practice being still.
+Anyone who does this consistently will agree that some of our best ideas come to us when we’re reflecting and contemplating.
+This is why meditating consistently is one habit that most successful people have.
+Anywhere from 20 to 30 minutes at a time is a great starting point.

 - Get ready for your week ahead.
-To start our week off well, it is important that we have a plan for the week.
-Therefore taking some time, typically on a Sunday evening, to plan the following week, will reap major benefits through the week as our plan will keep us focused on our priorities.
+To start our week off well, it’s important we have a plan for the week.
+Therefore, taking some time, typically on a Sunday evening, to plan the following week, will reap major benefits through the week as our plan will keep us focused on our priorities.
 Taking about an hour to plan your next week will transform your productivity and skyrocket your achievements over time.

 Question: What is another weekend habit that could be beneficial for busy entrepreneurs?